 ARTICLE V, SECTION 1 President: The President shall be a duly elected Officer of BANA, serving as the Chief Executive during his or her term.
 The President shall be responsible for the operations of BANA.
 The President has a fiduciary responsibility to the membership and shall be accountable to the General Body and the Board of Directors.

 ARTICLE V, SECTION 2 The President shall be elected at the General Body Meeting on the basis of a simple majority vote.
-If no candidate secures a majority on the first ballot, then successive rounds of voting voting shall take place, eliminating the candidate from the preceding round who secured the fewest votes, until a candidate is elected by a majority of the votes cast.
+If no candidate secures a majority on the first ballot, then successive rounds of voting shall take place, eliminating the candidate from the preceding round who secured the fewest votes, until a candidate is elected by a majority of the votes cast.
 The voting shall be by secret ballot if more than one candidate seeks the office.
 The outgoing Executive Committee shall be responsible for arranging an orderly execution of the election process.
 The members contesting the election to be the next President must be present at the General Body meeting to be eligible to be on the ballot and elected.

 ARTICLE V, SECTION 3 The term of office of the President and Executive Committee shall be until the end of the next biennial meeting, a term of approximately two years.

-ARTICLE V, SECTION 4 Only members of BANA in good standing and with voting rights are qualified for to serve as President.
+ARTICLE V, SECTION 4 Only members of BANA in good standing and with voting rights are qualified to serve as President.

 ARTICLE VI, SECTION 1 The Executive Committee shall consist of the President and the named Executive Committee members.
 The Executive Committee shall be named by the newly elected President at or immediately after each biennial General Body Meeting.
 The Executive Committee members shall not be paid for their services to BANA.
 The Executive Committee shall consist of the following office-bearers and members: President, Vice President, Secretary, Treasurer, Youth Representative, and other named positions or at-large Executive Committee members as deemed necessary by the President.
 At the discretion of the President, more than one individual may be appointed to the roles of Vice President, Secretary, Treasurer, and Youth Representative.
 Each individual appointed to share an Office is responsible, both jointly and individually, for the disposition of all duties outlined in this Constitution.
 If more than one individual is appointed as Vice President, the President must designate in writing to the Board of Directors the order in which these individuals would be considered for succession to the office of President as per Article X, Section 1.